 The compound bow has become the bow of choice amongst most hunters and sportsmen because of its increased accuracy and power.
 That’s not saying that the compound bow doesn’t take constant practice to be a good shot.

-Where the compound bow differs from the recurve bow is that it has adjustable sights.
+Where the compound bow differs from the recurve bow is that it has a series of pulleys and strings that give the bow much, much more power and speed when launching the arrow.
+It is also common out outfit a compound bow with sights.
 Depending on your preference, you can have sights ranging from 10-80 yards.
 It is common to see the sight pins ranging from 20-60 yards because anything over that takes plenty of skill.

-Another major difference between the compound bow and the old-school bows is its mechanics.
+We mentioned the major difference between the compound bow and the old-school bows being its mechanics.
 Unlike the recurve, the compound bow uses wheels or cams.
 This loads up the power when the bowstring is drawn back.
 When the drawstring is released, the bow projects the arrow at speeds up to 350 feet per second.

 Not only is the compound bow more accurate and powerful, but it is also more customizable.
 Sportsmen and hunters can add accessories to their bows such as stabilizers, scopes, noise reducers, and arrow stands.